brucemack/brucemack.github.io/ampersand/index.md

 # If we get here the validation is good, otherwise an exception is raised
 print("AUTHREP signature validated, all good!")
 ```
+### POKE

+This message is unusual in that it is used outside of the context of
+any call.
+The source/dest call IDs and in/out sequence numbers should
+all be zero.
+Per the RFC, when a station receives a POKE it should
+respond with a PONG.
+This is an extremely useful function for validating
+actual network connectivity in a low-overhead way.
+I have tested this
+using Asterisk implementations and it seems to work fine.

 ## CODEC Negotiation

 The protocol supports CODEC negotiation.